-In version 5.0, we follow a different approach in finding the optimal solution with CACTI.
-Our new approach allows users to exercise more control on area, delay and power of the final solution.
-The optimization is carried out in the following steps: first, we find all solutions with area that is within a certain percentage (user-supplied value) of the area of the solution with best area efficiency.
-We refer to this area constraint as 'maxareaconstraint'.
-Next, from this reduced set of solutions that satisfy the maxareaconstraint, we find all solutions with access time that is within a certain percentage of the best access time solution (in the reduced set).
-We refer to this access time constraint as 'maxacctimeconstraint'.
-To the subset of solutions that results after the application of maxacctimeconstraint, we apply the following optimization function:
+In version 5, we follow a different approach in finding the optimal solution with CACTI.
+Our new approach allows users to exercise more control on area, delay, and power of the final solution.
+The optimization is carried out in the following steps: first, we find all solutions with area efficiency that is within a certain percentage (user-supplied value) of the area efficiency of the solution with best area efficiency.
+We refer to this area constraint as max\area\constraint.
+Next, from this reduced set of solutions that satisfy the max\area\constraint, we find all solutions with access time that is within a certain percentage of the best access time solution (in the reduced set).
+We refer to this access time constraint as max\acc\time\constraint.
+To the subset of solutions that results after the application of max\acc\time\constraint, we apply the following optimization function:

-where dynamic-energy, dynamic-power, leak-power and rand-cycle-time are the dynamic energy, dynamic power, leakage power and random cycle time of a solution respectively and min-dynamic-energy, min-dynamic-power, min-leak-power and min-rand-cycle-time are their minimum (best) values in the subset of solutions being considered. flag-opt-for-dynamic-energy, flag-opt-for-dynamic-power, flag-opt-for-leakpower and flag-opt-for-rand-cycle-time are user-specified boolean variables.
+optimization-func = dynamic-energy min-dynamic-energy flag-opt-for-dynamic-energy + dynamic-power min-dynamic-power leak-power min-leak-power flag-opt-for-leak-power + rand-cycle-time min-rand-cycle-time where dynamic-energy, dynamic-power, leak-power, and rand-cycle-time are the dynamic energy, dynamic power, leakage power, and random cycle time of a solution respectively and min-dynamic-energy, min-dynamic-power, minleak-power, and min-rand-cycle-time are their minimum (best) values in the subset of solutions being considered. flag-opt-for-dynamic-energy, flag-opt-for-dynamic-power, flag-opt-for-leak-power, and flag-opt-for-rand-cycle-time are user-specified boolean variables.
 The new optimization process allows exploration of the solution space in a controlled manner to arrive at a solution with user-desired characteristics.